m0neZ/desAInz/docs/migrations.md

 The new revision should live in ``backend/shared/db/migrations`` and replace ``example_merge_revision.py``.
 After committing the merge file, run ``scripts/validate_migrations.sh`` to confirm that only a single head exists.
+This script invokes ``scripts/check_heads.py`` which inspects every Alembic configuration and fails if more than one head is found.

 ## Verifying Migrations